 The Communications Advisory Board serves as advisors to SPSP staff on science involved in our communication and media relations efforts.
 General tasks include identifying subject matter experts in particular areas for specific media or policy requests, providing input on newsworthiness of new research, and alerting staff of opportunities to connect research to current news.
 Members of the CAB serve two-year roles and will be asked for input 2-3 times per month.

 The Convention Committee organizes numerous aspects of SPSP's annual convention and preconferences.
 In addition to oversight of the whole convention, specific responsibilities include selecting convention locations, awarding convention travel funds, overseeing the Legacy program, etc.

 Volunteers on the Convention Committee fall into one of the following categories:

 Three-year committee members: These individuals make up the core of the committee and serve for thee years.
 Each year, a different task is assigned to individual.
 First year is oversight of the awards addresses, second year is oversight of the Legacy program, and third year is chair of the convention.
 Serving as a three-year committee member includes attending the Winter Board meeting during the second and third year of service (costs reimbursed).
 Previous experience with programming and/or convention management is preferred.

 Two-year committee members: These individuals serve on the committee for two years.
-The first year is oversight of the Early Career Mentoring Happy Hour and the second year is Out of the Lab.
+The first year is oversight of Inside the Grant Panel and the second year is Out of the Lab.
 After two years, this position rotates off and may apply for a three-year spot on the committee.

 Science Program Reviews: Two members are assigned to this task for two years each.
 The first year, the pair is responsible for programming all single presenter sessions (posters, data blitzes, and single paper sessions).
 The second year, the pair manages symposia selection and the two invited sessions.
 Attendance at the Winter Board meeting prior to the second year is required (costs reimbursed).